Trap–neuter–return: Purported reductions in population over time

+Other studies have shown some intensive TNR programs to be failures.
+In San Diego County, California, a TNR program that processed 14,452 cats over eleven years, and in Alachua County, Florida, a TNR program that processed 11,822 cats over six years, led to no reduced proportion of pregnant females and did not stop population growth.

 The success of specific focused studies to advocate TNR as a solution for controlling and reducing free-roaming cat populations worldwide is problematic.
 More broad-based approaches include using matrix population models to estimate the efficacy of euthanasia versus trap-neuter-return for management of free-roaming cats, such as the one researchers established for use in urban environments.

 Efforts to assess the effectiveness have been hampered by the lack of sufficient monitoring data.
 Having some professional assistance, adapting the population monitoring framework developed over decades by wildlife biologists, and systematic monitoring can evolve into a relatively low-cost, high-value adjunct to ongoing management efforts.